The Exit 8: VR version

 Similar to the original version, The Exit 8 VR was generally well received by critics, with many claiming that the use of virtual reality helped enhance the gameplay and environment.
 In her review for UploadVR, Alicia Haddick described how she felt that this version heightened the overall sense of unease when playing, calling the game a "natural fit" for the Quest headset.
 Pulling from her memories of visiting Nogizaka Station in Tokyo, Haddick felt returning to a familiar location that was "distinctly off" was improved by the immersion of virtual reality, stating the tension of playing was heightened when wearing the headset.
 Famitsu writer Abu Yamazaki found playing the game to be immersive and creepy, feeling that their fear was doubled when experiencing the game in VR; Yamazaki denotes the red water anomaly and the fast-walking NPC passer-by anomaly as particularly scary on their playthrough.
 Adding onto this, Yamazaki noted that anomalies that occurred above and below the player were easier to spot compared to the ones on the player's sides, as well as stating that the game's increased lighting helped make anomalies easier to notice.

 Jenni Lada from Siliconera mentioned how the simplistic nature and execution of the game benefitted from VR, feeling that the headset helped enhance the game's sound design and audio cues, making them easier to notice.
-She also felt the VR aided in anomaly hunting and made certain anomalies more unsettling and fun to experience due to being able observe them up-close, writing that "it’s immersive in a way that was impossible on the Switch".
+She also felt the VR aided in anomaly hunting and made certain anomalies more unsettling and fun to experience due to being able observe them up-close, writing that "it's immersive in a way that was impossible on the Switch".
 Sharing similar sentiments with Lada, The Escapist's Shaun Cichacki stated that the game's visuals looked "phenomenal" and made the experience a lot more impactful, even noting that the environment that he was exploring felt more akin to real life than "just playing another video game."
 Writing further, Cichacki praised the game's sound design and commented that "the monotonous humming of the electricity" broke the "sterile and somewhat serene" environment, feeling that the noise and player's footsteps being some of the only noises in the game to be "executed well" and made anomalies easier to detect.
 Hisui Mizuki from Real Sound wrote how whilst they thought the visuals were on par with the original version, the atmosphere of the VR version was comparable to real life, adding that the sounds of the lights and footsteps being heard in 3D made the sense of loneliness when playing stronger.
-Continuing on, Hisui wrote how she felt that due to having a narrower field of view with the VR headset, it made anomalies more difficult and a lot more scarier than the original version, which made the game more enjoyable.
+Continuing on, Hisui wrote how she felt that due to having a narrower field of view with the VR headset, it made anomalies more difficult and a lot scarier than the original version, which made the game more enjoyable.